 What They Found

-This meta-analysis included 15 randomized controlled trials with 1288 patients, evaluating 7 different treatment plans.
+This meta-analysis included 15 randomised controlled trials with 1288 patients, evaluating 7 different treatment plans.
 They found that acupuncture combined with hyperbaric oxygen therapy (HBOT) was the most effective treatment for improving Mini-Mental State Examination (MMSE) and Montreal Cognitive Assessment (MoCA) scores in patients with poststroke cognitive impairment.
 For overall clinical effectiveness and Barthel index scores, acupuncture combined with transcranial magnetic stimulation (TMS) was identified as the best option.

 Canadian Relevance